Skip Maine state header navigation

 morning soundings of winds, temperature, and dew point from the nearest NWS upper air station.

 Before beginning to process any meteorological data, it is very important to determine that the meteorological data is representative.
 Representative is defined as the extent to which a set of measurements taken at the collection site (met tower) reflects the actual conditions at the application site (source/facility).
 The collected meteorological data should closely mimic the conditions affecting the transport and dispersion of pollutants in the area of interest as determined by the locations of the sources/receptors being modeled.
-It is recommended to consult with the project meteorologist when proposing a meteorological database for use in modeling.
+It is recommended to work in close consultation with the MEDEP project meteorologist when preparing a meteorological database for use in dispersion modeling.

 AERSURFACE & DEFINING SURFACE CHARACTERISTICS